Modal Logical Neural Networks: Method: Modal Logical Neural Networks

 The power of modal logic stems from Kripke semantics, which extends classical logic by evaluating propositions across multiple 'possible worlds'.
 Formally, a Kripke model is a tuple $M = \langle W, R, V \rangle$, where $W$ is a set of possible worlds, $R$ is a binary accessibility relation on $W$ (i.e., $R \subseteq W \times W$), and $V$ is a valuation function that assigns a truth value to each atomic proposition $p \in P$ in each world $w \in W$.
 An MLNN instantiates a differentiable, learnable version of this model.
 A ``world'' is a flexible concept representing an agent's belief, a moment in time, or a specific context.

 We formalize our framework using the following notation.
 Let $W$ be a finite set of possible worlds and $T$ be a finite set of discrete time steps, which together define a set of spacetime states $S = W \times T$.
 Atomic propositions and logical formulae are denoted by $p$ and $\phi$, respectively, with their truth values represented by continuous lower and upper bounds $[L, U] \subseteq [0, 1]$.
-The structural relationships between worlds are defined by a crisp binary accessibility relation $R \subseteq W \times W$ or a learnable, neurally parameterized accessibility matrix $A_\theta$, which may be applied as a masked matrix $\tilde{A}$.
+The structural relationships between worlds are defined by a crisp binary accessibility relation $R \subseteq W \times W$ (used when the relation is fixed and given) or a learnable, neurally parameterized accessibility matrix $A_\theta$ (used when the relation is learned), which may be applied as a masked matrix $\tilde{A}$.
+We use $R$ exclusively for fixed relations and $A_\theta$ for learnable relations throughout this paper.
 We utilize the standard modal operators $\Box$ (necessity) and $\Diamond$ (possibility), which instantiate as $K_a \phi$ (``Agent $a$ knows $\phi$'') in epistemic logic or $G \phi$ (``Globally'') and $F \phi$ (``Finally'') in temporal logic.
 The soft logic aggregations are controlled by a temperature parameter $\tau$, and the model is trained by minimizing a total loss composed of a task loss $L_{\text{task}}$ and a logical contradiction loss $L_{\text{contra}}$, balanced by a weighting hyperparameter $\beta$.